NoaDevRefresh/MediaPlayerJs/README.md

 # MediaPlayerJs
-Web media player with JS vanilla from scratch.
+Simple web media player with JS vanilla from scratch and extensible with plugins.

+# Plugin 1